· This blog earns income via ads and contains affiliate links (See DISCLOSURE) · Thank you for your support ·

 Thanks for asking!
 I'm unable to take on any orders at this time.
 If I'm able to in the future, I'll be sure to post about it on social media and share it in my weekly Newsletter!

-I have to ask that you please don’t copy and paste my recipes on to a different website, as it negatively affects the ranking of my website in search engines.
-However, I’d love it if you’d share or Pin my recipe through the share buttons at the top or bottom of each recipe post!
+I have to ask that you please don't copy and paste my recipes or images onto a different website, as it negatively affects the ranking of my website in search engines.
+Feel free to share a link to my recipe instead (thanks for sharing!)
+You can also share or Pin my recipe through the share buttons at the top of each recipe post!

-You may share one of my recipe images with credit to Amycakes Bakes and a direct link back to the recipe.
+You may share one of my recipe images on your blog with visible credit linked to Amycakes Bakes and a direct link back to the recipe, but email me first and I’ll give you written permission.
 Thanks for sharing!

 Please contact me, or email me at email@example.com.
 I want these recipes to turn out perfectly for you and I'd love to help you!
 You can also post a comment directly on the recipe page and I'll get back to you as soon as I can!

 WHY are you sharing your secret bakery recipes?!?

 After Amycakes Bakery closed, I knew I'd never be able to open another bakery, and I didn't want my recipes to just be sitting in a binder in my closet.
 It's been beyond rewarding seeing readers get excited about my recipes and share pictures of their creations. 🙂

 When will you be posting my favorite Amycakes Bakery recipe?